Windsor Creeks - Monitoring

 Each creek has a watershed.
 A watershed is the surface area that drains into that creek.
 Rainwater flows over all the open land, roads, rooftops and parking lots in a watershed and drains into a waterbody.
 The creek that receives all that water runoff from its watershed also receives all of the pollutants carried with it.
 Those pollutants might be pesticides off a lawn, oil that dripped from a car or litter that is dropped on the ground rather than placed in a waste bin.

+Some pollutants of concern we are looking for are bacteria, viruses, pesticides, excess nutrients, toxic chemicals, sediment, and heavy metals.
 Windsor’s intent, through its Storm Water Quality Ordinance and other Public Works Storm Water programs, is to improve the water quality in its creeks.